Blood and Black Lace: Plot

 Silvestri surmises that the murderer is a sex maniac and is one of the men associated with the salon, so he arrests everyone he believes might be responsible.
 Panicking when he is identified as having visited Peggy's apartment, Marco tries to accuse Cesare, the house's eavesdropping dress designer, for the killings because of impotency; he then suffers an epileptic seizure and is hospitalised, and his drugs turn out to be medication for his condition.
 While the suspects are in custody, Greta, another model, finds Peggy's corpse stashed in the trunk of her car, and the killer smothers her to death in the mansion of her fiancé.
-Having discovered Peggy and Greta's bodies, Silvestri releases all the men; as they collect their confiscated belongings, the killer's notebook is shown to belong to Morlacchi.
-After returning to Cristina, he is revealed to be Isabella, Nicole and Peggy's killer, while Cristiana murdered Greta to give him an alibi; the hypersexualization of the killings was merely a red herring to disguise their motivations.
-Their killing spree began with the murder of Cristina's husband, which they made to look like an accident, allowing them to marry in secret.
-Isabella had found out the truth about the crime and blackmailed them.
+Once Peggy and Greta's bodies are discovered, Silvestri releases all the men; Morlacchi retrieves the same notebook he used earlier to interrogate Peggy.

+Morlacchi and Cristina later discuss their murder spree: he killed Isabella, Nicole and Peggy, and Cristiana murdered Greta to give him an alibi; the hypersexualization of the killings was merely a red herring to disguise their motivations.
+Isabella had found out that they had earlier murdered Christiana’s husband and tried to blackmail them.

 Morlacchi convinces Cristiana that, although the diary has been destroyed, they must commit one more murder to satisfy Silvestri's hypothesis.
-Later that night, Cristiana drowns a fifth model, the voluptuous Tao-Li, in her bathtub; to implicate her as the murderer, she leaves the mask, hat and coat strewn around the bathroom, and slashes Tao-Li's wrists with a razor, making her death seem like a suicide.
+Later that night, Cristiana kills a fifth model, making the death look like a suicide and leaving the mask, hat and coat strewn around the bathroom to his implicate the model as the murderer.
 Cristiana prepares to leave the apartment when she is interrupted by a loud knocking on the front door.
-She escapes through a second-story window and climbs down a drainpipe which falls under her weight, slamming her to the ground.
+While attempting to escape she falls from a second-story window.

 At the fashion house, Morlacchi excitedly searches through Cristiana's desk for her jewelry.
-A bloody and bruised Cristiana enters the room, now realizing that their marriage was merely a means for him to become the heir to her fortune.
-He had been the "policeman" knocking on Tao-Li's door, and knowing how Cristiana would attempt to escape, deliberately sabotaged the drainpipe.
-Morlacchi attempts to persuade her, but she shoots him dead.
-After calling the police and asking for Silvestri, the mortally wounded Cristiana collapses next to Morlacchi's body.
+Cristiana enters, now realizing that Morlacchi had been responsible for her fall and that their marriage was merely a means for him to become the heir to her fortune.
+She kills Morlacchi.
+After calling Silvestri, Cristiana collapses next to Morlacchi's body.